 Admission to Non-Degree Standing

 Non-degree standing is granted to a limited number of students who are not currently interested in seeking a degree at Whittier College.
 To apply for non-degree standing, students must submit a transcript from the last institution attended, proof of attainment of the high school diploma, and the appropriate application form with fee.
-Additional credentials may be requested if needed to make a determination.
-Non-degree standing is based on the academic credentials of the candidate, his or her intent in continuing the course of study at Whittier, and the availability of space at the College.
+Additional credentials may be requested on an individual basis.
+Non-degree standing is based on the academic credentials of the applicant, their intent in continuing the course of study at Whittier, and the availability of space at the College.
 Students must re-enroll to continue non-degree standing each semester.
 A student may transfer no more than 30 credits of courses taken at Whittier College under nondegree status toward a Whittier College Bachelor of Arts degree and no more than 12 non-degree credits toward a Master’s degree at the College.
 To request a non-degree application or more information, contact the Office of The Registrar.

 Credential and Graduate Admission